Chachani: Geography and geomorphology

-The volcanic complex is formed mainly by aa and block lava flows that rarely reach lengths of about 10 km; additionally pyroclastic flows and tephra occur.
+The volcanic complex is formed mainly by aa and block lava flows that rarely reach lengths of about 10 km; additionally, pyroclastic flows and tephra occur.
 The volcanic complex covers an area of about 600 km2 and has a present-day volume of about 154–248 km3; this makes Chachani one of the largest volcanoes of the Andes.
 Glacial erosion and landslides have affected the volcanic complex, forming cirques and U-shaped valleys and removing much of the original shape of the individual volcanoes.
 Some moraines have been overrun by lava flows.

 Chachani drains into the Rio Chili.
-The Quebrada Canchero, Quebrada Cabrería and Quebrada Traccra drain south to eastward into the river which flows around the southeastern side of Chachani and has cut a canyon between Chachani and El Misti.
+The Quebrada Canchero, Quebrada Cabrería and Quebrada Traccra drain south to eastward into the river, which flows around the southeastern side of Chachani and has cut a canyon between Chachani and El Misti.
 The Rio Sumbay, one of its tributaries, runs along the eastern side of Chachani.
 The Rio Yura flows southward along the western side of Chachani, and upon reaching the then westward-flowing Rio Chili becomes the Rio Vitor, which eventually discharges into the Pacific Ocean together with the Rio Siguas.

 Glaciation

 The volcano underwent five stages of glaciation in the past.
 During the last glacial maximum extensive glaciers formed well-developed moraines at 3150–3600 m elevation; lateral moraines marking the limit of glaciation are located at 3440 m elevation on the southern flank.
 Glaciers may have also formed during the Little Ice Age, where there are moraines at 5100–5300 m elevation; presently however the mountain lacks glaciers and only has a snowfield.
 In general, glaciers in the tropical Andes have been shrinking after the end of the Little Ice Age, and especially after the 1970s.

-Permafrost and rock glaciers however still exist at Chachani, especially close to Nocarane, and reach lengths of 1.8 km; they are characterized by lobate appearances and their location at the foot of tall cliffs.
+Permafrost and rock glaciers however still exist at Chachani, especially close to Nocarane, and reach lengths of 1.8 km; they are characterized by lobate appearances and their locations at the feet of tall cliffs.
 Some of them (about six in total) are still active and are located above 4810 m elevation, while the lowest inactive ones end at 4160 m elevation.
 Permafrost is expected to be continuous above 5420 m with discontinuous occurrence above 5050 m.
 Other periglacial phenomena such as needle ice are also encountered on the volcanic complex.